KeitoYamaguchi/SangerQC/README.md

-# sangerqc: Quality Control Tool for Sanger Sequencing Data
+# SangerQC: Quality Control Tool for Sanger Sequencing Data

 ## Overview
-sangerqc is a web application built using Streamlit that provides a quality control tool for Sanger sequencing data.
+SangerQC is a web application built using Streamlit that provides a quality control tool for Sanger sequencing data.
 The application allows users to upload ABI files, set quality score thresholds, and generate modified FASTA files with low-quality bases replaced by a specified character.
 Users can download the processed results in a ZIP file.

 ## Features
 - Upload multiple ABI files (.ab1) for processing.